executablebooks/MyST-Parser/docs/syntax/syntax.md

 ```

 If `myst_title_to_header` is set to `True`, and a `title` key is present in the front matter,
-then the title will be used as the document's header (parsed as Markdown.
+then the title will be used as the document's header (parsed as Markdown).
 For example:

 ```md